estnltk/estnltk-workflows/estnltk_workflows/xml_tei_to_postgres_collection/README.md

-# Workflow: importing Estonian Reference Corpus (1990-2008) to a PostgreSQL database
+# Workflows: importing large corpora to a PostgreSQL database

+This folder contains command line workflows for importing large corpora -- the _Estonian Reference Corpus_ and the _etTenTen corpus_ -- with EstNLTK and saving into a PostgreSQL database.
+You can use these scripts if you need a basic pipeline for importing these corpora into a database.

+## Workflow 1: importing Estonian Reference Corpus (1990-2008)

 In order to import the Estonian Reference Corpus (_Eesti keele koondkorpus_) into a PostgreSQL database with EstNLTK, proceed in the following steps: